bigpipe/temper/README.md

 client-side usage through one single interface.
 This makes it easy to create isomorphic JavaScript applications, which is awesome.

+The following template engines are supported:

+- jade, automatically discovered by using the `.jade` extension.
+- ejs, automatically discovered by using the `.ejs` extension.
+- hogan.js, automatically discovered by using the `mustache` extension.
+- mustache, automatically discovered by using the `mustache` extension.
+- handlebars, automatically discovered by using the `mustache` extension.

+As you can see from the list above, we support multiple version engines for the `mustache` extension.
+You can supply your preference through the API.
+If no preference is given it will iterate over the template engines and the one that is successfully required will be used automatically.

 ### Installation

 Temper is distributed through npm: